AmineI/SubtitleExtractor-Docker/README.md

    example : ```LANGS=eng fre```

 - `OUT_EXT` defines the ouput extension of the subtitles files.
-Accepts any subtitle format supported by ffmpeg.
+Accepts any subtitle format supported by ffmpeg, and is properly converted from the input subtitle.
 Defaults to 'ass'.

    example : ```OUT_EXT=srt```